killroy2k/CSEFINALPROJECT/project/project/README.md

     `python3 daily_report.py python3 threat_check.py`

 *   **Automated Execution:** If you have set up crontab as per the setup instructions, the scripts will run automatically at the specified times.

+*   **Finding the Database** To find the database follow the following steps:

+    Go to the location you saved PostgreSQL (typically it is in "Programs Files") and open -> Open the 16 file
+    -> Open pgAdmin 4
+    -> Open runtime
+    -> Open PgAdmin4 application
+    -> Click Object
+    -> Click Register
+    -> Click Server
+    -> Put the name of your database in the name section (default project_db) -> Click Connection
+    -> Add your host address
+    -> Add the password
+    -> Click Save
+    -> Now the database should show up under your servers now that you are connected to the database the next steps will show you how to look at it
+        -> Double click the name you gave when setting up the connection -> Double click Databases
+        -> Double click the actual database (default name project_db) -> Double click Schemas
+        -> Double click Tables
+        -> Left click cve and select View
+        -> Click view all

 Notes